resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 lots of copies of the smaller closet, thus giving you better space utilization, and the ability to have different people securely share the larger closet.

 So here’s a question.
 You have a virtual machine running.
-It makes all kinds of changes to its hard drives.
+It makes all kinds of changes to its boot disk.
 Which are simply files on the host server.
 What happens to those changes when you terminate your virtual computer?

 -- *Slide* --

 ## Question

-What happens to your hard drive when you terminate your Virtual Machine (VM)?
+What happens to your Virtual Machine's boot disk when you **terminate** it?

 1. It gets copied back to the image store
 1. It gets ‘snapshotted’ for you to use again